Alien: Romulus: a terrifying return to the visceral menace of the original

 Here a bunch of disenchanted young people decide to hitch a ride out on an abandoned spaceship drifting into their planet’s orbit.
 This is, as always, a bad idea.
 They have stumbled into another disastrous aftermath of the Company’s attempt to monetise this monstrous Other.

-The young cast, headed by Cailee Spaeny as Rain, the Gen Z Final Ripley Girl, don’t have much time to establish character before they are hurled into acid-splashed crawl-spaces and baroque laboratories.
+The young cast, headed by Cailee Spaeny as Rain, the Gen Z Final Ripley Girl, don’t have much time to establish character before they are hurled into acid-damaged crawl-spaces and baroque laboratories.
 Most space is again given to the ‘synthetic’ person on the small crew, but unlike the mannered performance of Michael Fassbender in the last two films, this time David Jonsson gives some shading to the double personality of the android Andy, struggling as always between programmed directives.
 There is more of the human jeopardy that the Prometheus films lost to their bombastic scale.
-One poignant surprise of Romulus, though, is the significant place Ian Holm has in the plot, a digital reanimation of the actor who played the synthetic Ash in the first film, and who passed away in 2020.
+Despite the director’s intent to focus on human dilemmas, one of the most poignant surprises of Romulus is the place Ian Holm has in the plot, a digital reanimation of the actor who played the synthetic Ash in the first film, and who passed away in 2020.
 The visuals might be a little shaky, but it is uncanny to hear that distinctive voice again.

 Cailee Spaeny as Rain in Alien: Romulus (2024)